Seoane's viper or Pyrenean viper

 Hibernation tends to take place between November and March.

-A bite from a Seoane's Viper is normally not life threatening for a human being, except for a small likelihood in the cases of elderly people, children or unhealthy persons.
+except perhaps for a small likelihood in the cases of elderly people, children or unhealthy persons.
 However, a bite should always be monitored by a doctor and treated in a hospital.
 The French snakes have the lowest toxicity.